nktnet1/sync-request-curl/ROADMAP.md

       `null`.
 - [x] Match upstream payload precedence and caller-header preservation where it maps cleanly to the buffered API.
-Payload selection is `form` before `json` before `body`; generated JSON `Content-Type` and payload `Content-Length` only fill missing headers; and empty GET/DELETE/HEAD requests no longer receive a generated `Content-Length: 0`.
+Payload selection is `form` before `json` before `body`; generated JSON `Content-Type` only fills a missing header; and empty GET/DELETE/HEAD requests no longer receive a generated `Content-Length: 0`.
 Empty methods that upstream treats as body-capable still receive `Content-Length: 0`.
+Caller-supplied `Content-Length` is preserved only when it is valid and matches the exact buffered payload size, as required by the later standards-driven framing validation.
 - [x] Remove `content-encoding` from the exposed response headers after transparent gzip/deflate decompression so the headers describe the body actually returned to callers.
 Also remove the encoded representation's